Look for Moments of Inspiration, Hope and Joy

 • Feeling the anguish of a mother who randomly entered my office and started describing her son’s serious mental illness and his difficulties in engaging in appropriate treatment.
 She was visibly relieved to learn of some additional treatment options and resources in the community to help her son.

-• Reveling in the joy and celebration of mental health advocates who, after many years of effort, were able to obtain legislative approval of new measures to provide additonal treatment options for individuals who had previously been caught in the revolving door of inpatient psychiatric care and inability to follow through successfully with community services.
+• Reveling in the joy and celebration of mental health advocates who, after many years of effort, were able to obtain legislative approval of new measures to provide additional treatment options for individuals who had previously been caught in the revolving door of inpatient psychiatric care and inability to follow through successfully with community services.

 • Laughing uncontrollably to the point of tears while having dinner and sharing memories with a dear friend I hadn’t seen in over twenty years, and immediately feeling all of the years fall away as though we were both young again.